Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 You can wrap individual layers in an IPU helper to designate which IPU they should go on.
-Using your annotations, PopTorch will use [PopART](https://docs.graphcore.ai/projects/popart-user-guide) to parallelize the model over the given number of IPUs.
-Additional parallelism can be expressed via a replication factor which enables you to data-parallelize the model over more IPUs.
+Using your annotations, PopTorch will use [PopART](https://docs.graphcore.ai/projects/popart-user-guide) to parallelise the model over the given number of IPUs.
+Additional parallelism can be expressed via a replication factor which enables you to data-parallelise the model over more IPUs.

 Under the hood PopTorch uses [TorchScript](https://pytorch.org/docs/stable/jit.html), an intermediate representation (IR) of a PyTorch model, using the